Ninth Grade Success

 This grant program was created to help ninth grade teacher teams to analyze data visualizations to pinpoint students that need additional supports and offer them as soon as possible.
 The grant provides professional development on best practices, opportunities to network success with other regional teams, coaching support, and quarterly collaboratives to monitor progress and problem solve.

 This grant is a continuation of previous Ninth Grade Success Grants.
-To be eligible your school will need to have already participated in iGrant 926 or 942 in 2021-2023 and been given an invitation to apply.
+To be eligible your school will need to have already participated in iGrant 926 or 942 in 2021-2023, or 448 in 2023-2024, or been given an invitation to apply.
+Grantees are chosen based on their ninth grade on-track measure, geography, and low income percentages.
+If you are interested in participating in this grant program please get in touch with us.

 Artifacts